rust-qualification/rust-specification/types/bool/bool.md

 ## 1.1.
 Bool Types <a name="1.1."></a>
 ### Description

 The boolean type, or bool, is a basic data type that appears in the `language prelude` and represents truth values in logic and Boolean algebra.
-Boolean values are mainly used in conditionals, `while` expressions and `boolean operations`.
+Boolean values can be used in conditionals, `while` expressions and `boolean operations`.

 ### Legality Rules
 - 1.1.1.
 There are two boolean values, `true` and `false`.
 The boolean value `false` has a bit pattern of `0x00`, while `true` has a bit pattern of `0x01`.